Cincinnati Bengals: 2026 NFL Draft Preview

 Betting Analysis

 The #10 pick market is dominated by offensive linemen.
-Spencer Fano leads at +145 — the best tackle in the class would immediately upgrade Cincinnati's biggest weakness.
-Francis Mauigoa sits at +200 if Fano goes earlier.
-Peter Woods (+325) is the defensive pivot if both tackles are gone.
-Mansoor Delane (+400) offers secondary help.
-The Bengals are -175 to draft an offensive lineman in Round 1, reflecting the desperate need to protect Burrow.
-The value play is Mauigoa at +200 — Fano is more likely to go in the top 7, making Mauigoa the realistic tackle target at #10.
-If both tackles are gone, Woods at +325 becomes interesting as a defensive line anchor.
-Cincinnati is unlikely to trade down (-250 to stay at #10) — they need an impact player, not more picks.
+Spencer Fano is the best tackle in the class and would immediately upgrade Cincinnati's biggest weakness.
+Francis Mauigoa is the backup if Fano goes earlier.
+Peter Woods is the defensive pivot if both tackles are gone.
+Mansoor Delane offers secondary help.
+The Bengals' desperate need to protect Burrow points toward offensive line.
+Fano is more likely to go in the top 7, making Mauigoa the realistic tackle target at #10.
+Cincinnati is unlikely to trade down — they need an impact player, not more picks.

 Get live Bengals draft odds